 The benefits of learning a second language are well-establishing in education research, and bolstered by psychology and neuroscience.
 Learning a second language bolsters executive functioning.
 It also, in the long-run, provides additional facility with one's native language; having two languages makes it easier to understand, by comparison, the structure and character of each.

-The English language, particularly reading and writing, is taught by a Montessori-trained English-native teacher who rotates through the Children's House classrooms.
-She makes herself available to students as they are ready to progress with their writing.
+The English language, particularly reading and writing, is taught by a Montessori-trained English-native teacher.
+She makes herself available to students as they are ready to progress with their writing, with the same timing and pace as for the children in our English language classrooms.
 To protect the target language immersion environment, she is in the classroom as an exception rather than the rule and dealing with students one-on-one or in small groups, rather than the whole class.

 For Students Aged 6 to 11

 Polis's elementary program is truly unique.
 It is a mixed-aged Montessori community, with 1st through 5th graders learning alongside one another in a rich social environment.
 It continues the Montessori practice of highly individualized lessons and extended periods of concentrated work, and embeds within that framework a sequence of classical academic content in the humanities and the sciences.
 The elementary-aged student is hungry for structured, abstract thinking—for the whole edifice of human knowledge.
 Polis's elementary program satisfies that appetite and then some, challenging students to grow their knowledge, their skills, and their character.

 The elementary-aged child is also ready to fully appreciate the global education of Polis.
 The program leverages Manhattan through a series of experiential learning opportunities, including opportunities for the older children to spearhead researching and organizing class excursions into the city.
 And the elementary program continues with a Mandarin language exposure, offering a track that includes bilingual programming, with language and content instruction in both Mandarin and English.